Max-infinitely divisible models and inference for spatial extremes: Analysis of Dutch wind gusts

+As for the reference models, both the classical Gaussian and Student-$t$ copula models succeed in outperforming some of the max-stable and max-id models for small block sizes only (daily, weekly), but fail for larger block sizes (monthly, yearly).
+Interestingly, the model of \citet{Padoan.2013} is by far and consistently the worse in terms of CLIC$^\star$, which may be due to the relatively fast joint tail decay rate in this model, inappropriate for our wind gust data.

+Overall, the CLIC$^\star$ values are strongly supporting the non-max-stable models, especially for daily and weekly maxima.
+In particular, the Student-$t$ copula and the Student-$t$ max-id models outperform the extremal-$t$ model.
+Both models show decreasing strength of extremal dependence (recall Figure~\ref{fig:ExtrCoefsModel}) while tending towards the asymptotically dependent extremal-$t$ limit process, and they provide a better fit at finite quantile levels for the wind gust data.

+To visually assess the goodness-of-fit of the estimated max-id models, Figure~\ref{fig:extrCoef5} displays empirical and fitted level-dependent extremal coefficients $\theta_D(u)$ for daily, weekly, and monthly maxima, for three subsets of sites of dimension $D=5$ at various distances.
+We compare the fits of the max-stable extremal-$t$ model with the max-id model \eqref{eq:model2}, and with the Gaussian and Student-$t$ max-id models.
+Unlike the quite rigid extremal-$t$ model, our new max-id models can capture weakening of dependence.
+In particular, the Gaussian and Student-$t$ max-id models have relatively steep slopes and follow the empirical curve quite well.
+More flexible max-id models could be designed for example by allowing for spatial anisotropy or by choosing processes $W_i(\bm s)$ in the spectral construction \eqref{eq:msgen} that depend on the Poisson points $R_i$, which might further improve results.

-Overall, the CLIC$^\star$ values, the estimated parameters (Table~\ref{tab:resultswinds}) and further model diagnostics reported in the Supplementary Material suggest that our max-id model outperforms the max-stable extremal-$t$ counterpart for small and moderate block sizes.
+To summarize, the CLIC$^\star$ values, the estimated parameters (Table~\ref{tab:resultswinds}), and the visual diagnostics strongly suggest that our proposed max-id models outperform their max-stable extremal-$t$ counterpart for small and moderate block sizes, as well as classical copula models from geostatistics for large block sizes.